9 of the Greatest Ways to Make the Spring Forward Cake

 The following list are things you can do to survive losing an hour during the week after Daylight Saving Time:

 1. Get up at your usual time.
-Yes, it will definitely feel early, but sleeping in will likely feel worse.
+Yes, it will feel early, but sleeping in will likely feel worse.

 2. Resist the urge to take a nap.
 This will just make it that much more challenging to get to sleep at bedtime, further disrupting your internal clock.